 More than 5,000 people step out each year for the Light The Night walk.
 This year’s walk will take place Saturday, Nov.
 3, at the Booth Amphitheatre in Cary, North Carolina.
 For a third year, Duke Cancer Institute will sponsor a Glam Station featuring spa-inspired activities hosted by Duke Cancer Institute's Patient Support Program.
 Highlights include complimentary makeup and salon services, scarf tying, wig fitting and face painting for kids.
 The Glam Station will also feature a photo booth.

-To learn more or to join Team Duke Cancer Center Durham, captained by Brander, visit Team Duke Cancer Center Durham.
-To join Team Duke Cancer Center Raleigh, led by David Zaas, MD, and Aimee Zaas, MD, please go to Team Duke Cancer Center Raleigh.
+To learn more or to join Team Duke Cancer Center Durham, led by honorary team captain Danielle Brander, MD, visit Team Duke Cancer Center Durham.
+To join Team Duke Cancer Center Raleigh, led by honorary team captains David Zaas, MD, and Aimee Zaas, MD, please go to Team Duke Cancer Center Raleigh.

 Circle Photo: David Zaas, MD, MBA, president, Duke Raleigh Hospital